vhanzek/java-course/README.md

-# java-course
-Introduction to Java Programming Language course
+# Introduction to Java Programming Language
+## Faculty of Electrical Engineering and Computing, University of Zagreb 2015/2016
+Course homeworks